 - Paradiso (Cocktails / El Born)

 In a city that offers so many great things to do, choosing places to visit isn’t always an easy decision!
 But whether you like to see a place through its sights, sounds or flavors, we’ve put together a list of our favorite ways to experience Barcelona.
-The two things that we would say that you can’t miss here — visiting La Sagrada Familia (trust us, it’s not like any cathedral you’ve ever seen!) and taking a food tour (always our favorite way to get to know a new city).
+Two things that we would say that you can’t miss here — visiting La Sagrada Familia (trust us, it’s not like any cathedral you’ve ever seen) and taking a food tour (always our favorite way to get to know a new city).

 Museums / Cathedrals / Top Sights